DirectoryTree/LdapRecord-Docs/laravel/v3/auth/multi-domain.md

 ## Authentication Approaches

-Due to each domain requiring it's own `guard` that we've configured in our `config/auth.php` file, we need to be able to determine which domain the user who is attempting to login in is from, so we can tell Laravel which guard to use for authenticating the user.
+Due to each domain requiring its own `guard` that we've configured in our `config/auth.php` file, we need to be able to determine which domain the user who is attempting to log in is from, so we can tell Laravel which guard to use for authenticating the user.

 Let's walk through two examples of how we could determine their domain: